You are here

 If you DO NOT have an MSI account: Have your current PI send an email to email@example.com requesting MSI access for you with the following subject line,

 Subject Line: Need MSI Account: 'Student/Researcher Full Name'

-If you ALREADY HAVE an MSI account: And need to have a second account created to work with a second PI, please have the second PI send an email to firstname.lastname@example.org requesting you to be added to his/her group with the following subject line and the specified information in the content,
+If you need a second MSI account: If you already have an MSI account with a PI and need to have another account created to work with a different PI, then please have the second PI send an email to firstname.lastname@example.org requesting you to be added to his/her group with the following subject line and the specified information in the email content,

 Subject Line: Please add 'Student/Researcher Full Name' to my group 'Group name'

 MSI offers two types of research accounts: basic and HPC (High-Performance Computing).

 A basic account gives a user software access, remote login capability, and access to MSI labs.

 An HPC account includes everything in a basic account plus access to MSI HPC resources.
 HPC access requires an allocation of service units (SUs), which provide processing time on the HPC machines.
 Requests for SUs are peer reviewed by MSI’s HPC Allocation Committee.

 When determining which MSI resources are best-suited to your research group's needs, please consider the following questions:

 - Are your applications serial or parallel?
 Does a given application need to run on multiple nodes?
 Does it need a high-speed interconnect?